zenon70/rocketprogram.github.io/README.md

 \* the kms listed with gps info is surface speed. this is the ECEF (earth-centered earth-fixed) frame, and it does consider the spin of the planet/moon/etc.

-- it should be self explanatory, with buttons clearly named.
+- use of this program should be self explanatory, with buttons clearly named.

 - if you feel *upside down*, you can spin the view. tap (or click) and hold and make a circular motion. go clockwise or counter-clockwise to rotate the view in different directions.